 Bread can be a delicious and satisfying part of any meal, whether you include it as a complementary or primary component.
-Many individuals discover one or two bread varieties that they like, and then they rarely try any other kinds.
+Many individuals discover one or two bread varieties that they like and rarely try any other kinds.
 This is unfortunate because bread comes in a wide range of types, and certain types go beautifully with some foods, while other kinds of bread make a perfect accompaniment to other foods.
 In order to make the most of your options, you might wish to explore some of the possibilities that are available.

 White or Wheat?